EV Charge Calculator

 Which one suits you?

-Before you decide, see the exact numbers: open the comparison tool prefilled with the Hyundai Ioniq 5 vs Kia EV6 for cost, time, and realistic range side by side; read the per-car pages for the Hyundai Ioniq 5 Prime Long Range and the Kia EV6 GT-Line AWD for ready-made estimates; or use the charging cost calculator to work it out with your own electricity tariff and battery percentage.
+To close the decision with real numbers, this site provides a comparison tool prefilled with the Hyundai Ioniq 5 Prime Long Range and the Kia EV6 GT-Line AWD side by side, a per-car page for each, and a charging cost calculator that works it out with your own electricity tariff and battery percentage.

 Frequently asked questions